Is Siwa Oasis Worth Visiting in 2023? 11 Things to Do On A Siwa Oasis Trip

 Far from the hubbub of the best-known Egyptian tourist attractions, Siwa Oasis is a lush and verdant desert town that will mesmerise you with its haunting beauty.
+I loved Siwa from the first moment I visited and discovered its ancient desert pools, fascinating buildings, and vast salt lake!

 Egypt’s most northerly oasis town, Siwa, is splendidly isolated 50 km east of the Libyan border.
-With 300,000 gently swaying palm trees, 70,000 olive trees, 1,000 freshwater springs, and almost zero pollution, Siwa is the perfect place to discover a refreshingly different aspect of Egypt.
+With 300,000 gently swaying palm trees, 70,000 olive trees, 1,000 freshwater springs, and almost zero pollution, Siwa is the perfect place to discover a refreshingly different side of Egypt.

 Siwa is a hot, dusty 10+ hour, 560 km drive from Cairo, but it’s worth the journey to discover and savour the secret Egyptian tourist attractions here.